google/WebFundamentals/src/content/en/tools/chrome-devtools/console/get-started.md

          <script>
            const button = document.querySelector('button');
            button.addEventListener('click', function () {
-             const message = 'this declaration throws an error because there is no p element';
-             document.querySelector('p').textContent = message;
+             boosh.howard = "I don't buffet about in the winds of fashion.";
            });
          </script>
        {% endframebox %}

-     The browser throws this error when some JavaScript tries to access a DOM node that doesn't exist.
+     The browser throws this error because the button's click listener is trying to access an object property that doesn't exist.

 1. Click **Throw 404**.
 The browser logs a `404 (Not Found)` error, as well as others.